emilianavt/DokoDemoPainter/README.md

 These settings can be found under `Other Settings`.
 Doing just one of these things may be enough to make it work, but it can't hurt to be sure either way.

+## Mobile GPU issues

+Some mobile GPUs do not support render textures in `ARGBFloat` format.
+To support these, you can try modifying the scripts to use `ARGBHalf`or another format as indicated by `SystemInfo.SupportsRenderTextureFormat`.

 ## License

 DokoDemoPainter (code, models and textures) is distributed under the MIT